Pharmacy technicians assist pharmacists, and work either in a community or retail pharmacy or in a hospital or clinical pharmacy.

 - Successful completion of the qualifications and completing two years of consecutive work experience (minimum of 14 hours a week) leads to state registration with the GPhC.

-- Buttercups Training offers a full range of training courses for pharmacy technicians.
+- Buttercups Training also offers a full range of training courses for pharmacy technicians.

 - You will be required to keep your skills and knowledge up to date by undertaking continuous professional development (CPD) courses throughout your career.